Puerto Rico is under a tropical storm warning and a hurricane watch as Dorian approaches

 This is peak hurricane season

-Dorian is the fourth named storm of this hurricane season -- a season that generally peaks in the eight weeks surrounding September 10.
+Dorian is the fourth named storm of this Atlantic hurricane season, which generally peaks in the eight weeks surrounding September 10.

 Two-thirds of all the storms produced in a typical season occur during this period.

-That's because that is the time when conditions in the tropics become prime for storm development.
-By the end of August, waters in the tropics have warmed and wind shear across the Atlantic begins to weaken.
+That's because it's the time when conditions in the tropics become prime for storm development.
+By the end of August, waters in the tropics have warmed, and wind shear across the Atlantic begins to weaken.

 And this year, El Nino has dissipated, making conditions even more favorable for development.